DecisionsDev/decisions-on-kafka/Readme.md

 ### Workflow Description

 Through Loan Validation sample we show how to integrate kafka with ODM.
-In this sample we have Client Application which send the loan request and Business Application which execute the loan request against a ruleset, for more details about the loan Validation sample see References section.
+In this sample we have Client Applications which send the loan request and Business Applications which execute the loan request against a ruleset, for more details about the loan Validation sample see References section.
-In the Sample architecture we have 1 kafka broker, two topics, the first topic is where client applications put their Loan request and the second topic is for reply where the Business Application put the result after execution against ODM ruleset.
-All the Business Application have the same kafka Consumer Group, and Client Application have different Consumer Group.
+In the Sample architecture we have 1 kafka broker, two topics, the first topic is where Client applications put their Loan request and the second topic is for reply where the Business Applications put the result after execution against ODM ruleset.
+All the Business Applications have the same kafka Consumer Group, and Client Applications have different Consumer Group.

-1. N client application which react as kafka Producer and send their payload to the kafka topic named Requests
+1. N Client applications which react as kafka Producer and send their payload to the kafka topic named Requests

-2. M Business Application implementing ODM which react as Consumer and execute the payload.
+2. M Business Applications implementing ODM which react as Consumer and execute the payload.

 3. After executed the payload against the ruleset the Bussiness Applications react as a Kafka producer and put the json result in the topic Replies.

-4. The client Application react as Kafka Consumer and got the message corresponding to the result of his request.
+4. The Client Applications react as Kafka Consumer and got the message corresponding to the result of his request.

 ## Requirments